Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 When using any cryptocurrency, it's widely recommended not to re-use the same address over and over.
 Ideally, cryptocurrency addresses should only be used once, when possible, and a new address should be generated every time you need to receive a payment.

 The reason behind this is pretty simple, when someone gets to know an address of yours, they can look it up on a blockchain explorer and track all the transactions you've ever sent or received from that address.
+Nobody wants that!

 When you generate a new address, there is no previous transaction that can be analyzed by anyone.
 This keeps your personal information private and ensures no prying eye can dig into your financial records.